A swirling miasma of ancient wisdom traditions (The continuity of magic from East to West, Part 5)

 Tarantino uses him to establish Cliff’s badassery, and tears him down as “a mediocre, arrogant martial artist”.

-The part of Shannon Lee’s article I disagree with, obviously, is about Bruce the martial artist.
+The part of Shannon Lee’s article I disagree with, obviously, is about Bruce, the martial artist.
 He did teach martial arts, but with a maximum of two years of experience when he started.
 He did create and write about his own, which was largely transparently plagiarized from other sources and has never produced a champion.
 And finally—and Shannon Lee slips up a bit here—if he avoided tournaments because he wanted combat to be real, why did he engage so enthusiastically in the inherent fakery of martial arts films?

 Present also is the kind of divisiveness and polarization much of our discourse these days tends toward.
 You have to decide if you’re going to be on Team Lee or Team Tarantino, because the kind of nuanced, fact-based view I’ve presented is either TL;DR, or puts me in Quentin’s camp, where I really don’t want to be.

-Lucanians and Lararia (Pompeii and Pigs, Addendum)
+Roman lucanicae and lararia (Pompeii and Pigs, Addendum)

 I’ve always loved museums.
 Growing up in Chicago, I’d clamor to go to them.
 And we had some good ones, mainly owing to the World’s Fair of 1893 and some robber-baron noblesse oblige in the 1930s.
-When I was very young, the Museum of Science and Industry was my favorite, despite a recurring nightmare that I was locked in at night with its chattering animatronic fiends.
+When I was very young, the Museum of Science and Industry was my favorite, despite a recurring nightmare I was locked in at night with its chattering animatronic fiends.
 For its time, the museum was quite interactive, with buttons to push, wheels to spin, and even games to play.

 After my parents split up, when I was a preteen living in Skokie, my brother and I would have Jewish holidays off, our mom had to work, and if left at home with no TV, we’d have wrecked the place.
-Instead we had memberships to the Field Museum of Natural History, and after taking the El downtown and explaining what Rosh Hashanah or what have you was to Chicago cops looking to bust us as truants, we’d make our way to the lakefront museum campus to wander the lesser known halls of the cavernous institution for the day.
+Instead, we had memberships to the Field Museum of Natural History, and after taking the El downtown and explaining what Rosh Hashanah or what have you was to Chicago cops looking to bust us as truants, we’d make our way to the lakefront museum campus to wander the lesser known halls of the cavernous institution for the day.

 I visit museums of all descriptions wherever I go.
 Depending on the topic, I often know more than the typically far-too-brief interpretive plaques can tell.
 I get audio guides, I take docent tours.
 I crave greater access but seldom get it, having no credentials as an academician or researcher of any sort.
-So when I saw there was to be an online lecture, Last Supper in Pompeii, Revisited, deliveredby Dr. Paul Roberts, the original exhibition’s curator, I jumped at the chance.
+So when I saw there was to be an online lecture, Last Supper in Pompeii, Revisited, deliveredby Dr. Paul Roberts, the exhibition’s curator, I jumped at the chance.

 And so I did.
-Roberts was discussing how the city had passed through the hands of various peoples including Oscans, Greeks, Etruscans, Samnites, and Romans and mentioned the Lucanians in that context.
-I had recently seen λουκάνικο (loukániko) on the menu of a Greek restaurant and thought, wow, they mean lucanica — Lucanian sausage — and since the talk was about food, I asked if they really were related.
+Roberts was discussing how the city had passed through the hands of various peoples, including Oscans, Greeks, Etruscans, Samnites, and Romans, and mentioned the Lucanians in that context.
+I had recently seen λουκάνικο (loukániko) on the menu of a Greek restaurant and thought, wow; they mean lucanica — Lucanian sausage — and since the talk was about food, I asked if they really were related.

-It turns out that the sausages were not just favored by the Romans, they were shipped all across the ancient Mediterranean world.
-Indeed just as bible came to mean book because of the strength of exports of papyrus from the Phoenician city of 𐤂𐤁𐤋 (Gebal) which the Greeks called Βύβλος (Búblos) or parchment to refer to the cheaper animal-skin substitute for papyrus from the Hellenistic city of Πέργαμον (Pergamon) in Asia Minor.
+It turns out the sausages were not just favored by the Romans, they were shipped all across the ancient Mediterranean world.
+Indeed, just as bible came to mean book because of the strength of exports of papyrus from the Phoenician city of 𐤂𐤁𐤋 (Gebal) which the Greeks called Βύβλος (Búblos) or parchment to refer to the cheaper animal-skin substitute for papyrus from the Hellenistic city of Πέργαμον (Pergamon) in Asia Minor.

 You can see the name of the sausage travel and morph—certainly across the Mediterranean, where it’s fun to watch the scripts change—but also, via Portuguese and Spanish, to the New World, and via the latter, as far as the Philippines.
 Here are some of the modern versions of the name: